Workshop

 They both do the same thing.

-In both cases you choose: New Project | New Directory | New Project
+Then Choose: New Project | New Directory | New Project

 Make sure you “Browse” to the folder you want to create the project.